hoangna1204/fastzip4j/README.md

 # Example
 ## Archive Single File
 When archiving a single file, the FastZip4j will automatically create a ZIP file if one does not already exist.
-If the ZIP file is present, the new file will be added to the existing archive.
+If the ZIP file is present, the file will be added to the existing archive.
 ```java
 /*
 CompressionLevel must be between 1 (BestSpeed) and 9 (BestCompression).